Decoupling Data Layouts from Bounding Volume Hierarchies: Physical Layout Language

 To aid understanding of layout specifications, we introduce \emph{layout diagrams} that visualize how field accesses propagate through layout language constructs.
 These diagrams trace the path from the initial reference (illustrated as a shaded box) through \code{group} constructs, \code{split} primitives, and \code{indirect} lookups, terminating at either stored fields (loads from memory) or derived fields (computed values).
 Solid arrows represent data flow with associated semantics: an unlabeled arrow with a field origin denotes a direct memory load, while a labeled arrow with an expression, e.g., \code{I + c_o} in~\Cref{figure:pbrt-diagram}, denotes a derived field computed from previously accessed values.
 Dashed arrows represent type reinterpretation of unnamed bit fields (visualized as individual bits) performed by the \code{split} construct.
 At any point in the diagram, all previously encountered named fields are accessible and bound to their corresponding memory addresses or computed values.
 The diagram thus captures both the data flow through structural and relational primitives, and scoping of local primitives during traversal, further explained in ~\Cref{sec:well-formedness}.
 For brevity, we elide derivation expressions for fields whose values are directly copied from memory.

 Importantly, layout transformations correspond directly to structural manipulations of these diagrams: global layout transformations like AoS-to-SoA duplicate group structure (\Cref{figure:data-flow-group}), \code{split} constructs introduce conditional branching or reinterpretation of bits (\Cref{figure:data-flow-split}), and relational lookups, i.e., \code{from}, create inter-group edges (\Cref{sec:case-study-hair}).
 We now describe how these primitives compose \textit{correctly}.
+We next discuss how the build language specifies the \emph{constructor} (logical-to-physical mapping).